wirequery/wirequery/sdk/jvm/README.md

 ## Extending WireQuery

-WireQuery can be extended to provide more information than only the incoming request and response, using extensions.
-In the Spring variant of WireQuery, one can achieve this using the `RequestData` object, which can be injected into a bean.
+WireQuery can be extended to provide more information than only the incoming request and response using extensions.
+You can extend WireQuery by using the `RequestData` object, which can be injected into a bean.
 The `RequestData` object, then, contains a method for setting an extension.
 For example:

 ```
 requestData.putExtension("outgoingRequests", outgoingRequests);